appwrite/awesome-appwrite/README.md

 * **Discordly** A Discord-bot to readily and easily shorten links from Discord itself, made possible by Appwrite.
 [Source Code](https://github.com/Arpan-206/discordly)

 ### React
+- **Idea Xchange** - Idea Exchange is a platform for people who have trouble finding ideas for their side projects or are finding a buisness problem to solve and build their startup.
+Alternatively, people can post their ideas/problem statements and let other users to interact with the idea in form of comments, upvotes and if they would like to pay for the product around that problem/idea statement.
+[Source Code](https://github.com/apoorvdwi/Idea-Xchange)

 - **Tourpal** - Tourpal is a travel journal web app in which you can store all your travel experiences at one place.
 The app is built with ReactJs and Appwrite.
 At the same time, it is a completely secure app and uses Google authentication.
 [Source Code](https://github.com/drishtipeshwani/Tourpal)

 - **Shuttery** - Shuttery is a web app which fetches and lets you download beautiful pictures from Unsplash to satisfy all your artistic needs.
 Secure App, with Google OAuth using an Appwrite backend.
 [Source Code](https://github.com/muKaustav/Appwrite-DemoApp-Hacktoberfest-2021)